I've been invited by my dear friend Jane, well known in the blogosphere as "Blondie"

 Touring Through Blogland.

-I've met Jane, and her charming husband, twice - in Asheville, NC and here in
+I've met Jane, and her charming husband in person - in Asheville, NC and here in

-Raleigh, NC, and we had so much fun both times.
+Raleigh, NC, and we had so much fun each time.

 Jane's blog is awesome and enjoyed by a lot of gals who are into decorating their homes,